juniordiscart/ImpossibleOdds-Toolkit/Docs/CoreUtilities.md

 * Extensions to quickly invoke events and delegates.
 * Extensions to quickly check if the value is null, or a string is empty.
 * Extensions for enum values, to provide them with a suitable name for display to your users.
+* Extensions for list and other collections to check whether they're null or empty, shuffle or insert values.
 * Custom logging tool to enable/disable certain levels of logging.
 * Define script execution order dependencies of your scripts using attributes.